 Where any facts or matters have been laid before it, the Investigation Committee shall have power to call for such further information (if any) as it may consider necessary to enable it to decide whether or not a prima facie case has been made out against the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm concerned.

 The Investigation Committee shall set a time limit within which this further information is to be provided.
-This time limit can be extended if a request In Writing is made to the Investigation Committee and they deem such an extension appropriate in the circumstances.
+This time limit can be extended at the discretion of the Investigation Committee.